NickGrunert/master-thesis/modules/ndsm_analysis.typ

     Additionaly the example house shown in the image shows that the algorithm without dynamic determination of parameters is not sufficient to solve the problem, because the house's small squared flat roof in the middle got merged with two outer roofs, which is plain wrong and should be detected and fixed.
     Respectively, the next section is about exactly that, the scoring system, which is neccessary to evaluate the quality of the generated surfaces.

-    === Scoring System <scoring>
+    === Objective Segmentation evaluation using a Scoring System <scoring>

-    It became clear, that a function is neccessary to evaluate the quality of the generated surfaces.
+    While for the earlier tests the quality of most surfaces was sufficiently evaluatbable by human eyes, a greater need for objective criterion arose.
     This function should be able to evaluate the quality of the surfaces based on the following criteria:
     - The coherence of the surface's values, meaning that optimaly the surface should have a similar value over the whole surface.
-      While realistically this value will not achieve a perfect score, it should be as high as possible.
+      While realistically this value will not achieve a perfect score due to the aforementioned noise and imperfection of input data, it should be as high as possible.
-      This is due to the fact that most roof surfaces are not perfectly even is derivative values.
-      In experiments it becomes clears that almost no surface has a perfect derivative across all values or if it does, it is also possible that an actually bigger surface go split too much by the algorithm.
+      In experiments it becomes clears that almost no surface has a perfect derivative across all values or even if it does, it is also possible that an actually bigger surface go split too much by the algorithm.
     - The size of the surface.
       To address the algorithm cutting down surfaces too much, I propose to add a reward for bigger surfaces.
+      // TODO: valentina mentioned oversegmentation here
       This should be done in a way that the reward is not too big, as it could lead to the algorithm just merging all surfaces into one big surface.
       A bigger surface which is not coherent should be penalized accordingly.

+    Also note that for better visual clarity most figures in this section or rather from now on use magnitude colouring.
+    What this means is that the colour of a surface is determined by the mean magnitude calculated from x and y direction.
+    While most algorithms do not use the magnitude for calculation, for example the edge detection pipeline using x and y directions distinctly, this is a still a good way for simple visualization of the data.
+    While two magnitudes of defintely disjunct roof tiles can be the same, which can be confusing to look at, it is still preferebly to random colouring of surfaces, as random colouring across multiple images in a series of experiments creates unnecessary hardship when evaluating the data.

+    ==== Trying to use DBSCAN for surface evaluation

-    Using spatial information by for example using labeling through DBSCAN failed in almost every case due to the data inconsistency inside even perfect surfaces.
+    // TODO: DBSCAN source and why it theoretically could have been used Using spatial information by for example using labeling through DBSCAN failed in almost every case due to the data inconsistency inside even perfect surfaces.
     The algorithm may be able to detect that something wrong, but not consistently enough to be used in the scoring system or in generell serious evaluation.
     Further experimentation with the algorithms parameter of epsilon and minimum sample number may be possible, and quick tests have shown that the algorithms quality can highly vary depending on these, but achieving satisfying results seems unfeesable.